ObiXah/Hackintosh-ASUS-TUF-GAMING-B650M-PLUS-WIFI-7800X3D-RX-6900-XT/README.md

 # Target macOS and status

-Target Version: macOS Sonoma 14.4
+Target Version: macOS Sonoma 14.4 + macOS Ventura 13.7.6

-OpenCore Version: 0.9.9
+OpenCore Version: 1.0.5

 **Current status: Installation is working :D and Sonoma is running**
 - WiFi + BT is not working!